-Finding an apartment in a country you’re not familiar with is far from a simple task.
+Renting an apartment in a country you’re not familiar with is far from a simple task.
 Yet, finding a place to call home is one of the most important aspects of settling into your new life.
-We also understand that not everyone wants to make a permanent commitment to a new place.
-That’s why renting real estate in Andorra is such an attractive option.
+We understand that not everyone wants to make a permanent commitment to a new place right off the bat.
+That’s why renting property in Andorra is such an attractive option.

-Below, we’ve created a guide to help you navigate the entire process of finding a rental in Andorra.
-We’ll break down basic prices, where to rent, and how to find the best properties.
+We’ve put together a guide to help you navigate the entire process and ultimately rent an apartment here.
+We’ll break down everything from basic prices and where to rent to the ins and outs of finding the best properties.
 We’ll also help you to navigate the listing process and understand how Andorran rentals work.
 Let’s dive right in.

-Much like the real estate buying process, the country of Andorra has sought to make the process of finding properties for rent in Andorra as easy as possible.
+Much like it has with buying property here, the principality has sought to make the process of finding properties for rent in Andorra as easy as possible.
 Legally speaking, apartment rentals tend to work in favour of the tenant.
 Most contracts last around five years in total.
-During this time, you’re totally protected and ensured strong tenant’s rights.
+In this time, you’re totally protected and ensured strong tenant’s rights.

 What kind of rights do you have as a tenant in Andorra?
 Firstly, during the period of your contract, the landowner cannot do the following:

-- Leave the property unmaintained in an unlivable condition
+Leave the property unmaintained and/or in an unlivable condition

 With that said, there are some requirements you’ll need to meet and guidelines you’ll have to follow prior to signing a contract.
 Steps you’ll need to take when looking for houses to rent in Andorra include: